ergoplatform/ergodocs/docs/dev/protocol/index.md

 ### Grassroots

+Ergo had a fair launch with no-premine and with only a 4.37% of funds allocated to ecosystem development (released over the course of two and a half years through the mining protocol).
 No smart contract platform is fairer.
 With 95.57% of the token available to the public.

+The current structure of financial markets is broken.
+A small number of elites can easily access every aspect of the global market - to the detriment of the average citizen.
+Blockchain technologies now offer the tools for ordinary people to protect themselves.
+Ergo aims to be a leader in this market by continually building tools and features that promote and maintain decentralization, privacy and open access.

 ## Core